Naga, Camarines Sur: Naga City Industrial Park

 A sprawling 25+ hectares of land is the Naga City Export Processing Zone in Barangay Carolina, Naga City (Proclamation No. 299, s.
 2023), to cater light manufacturing industries focused on high-value engineering products destined for export.
-First of its kind in Naga and the Bicol Region, the export processing zone will boost the city's economy, provide employment opportunities, and bolster the country’s export manufacturing sector.
+First of its kind in Naga and the Bicol Region, the export processing zone will boost the city's economy, provide employment opportunities, and bolster the country's export manufacturing sector.

 Banking and finance

-Bangko Sentral ng Pilipinas (Central Bank of the Philippines) Naga Office, handling Clearing house and Gold trade.
+Bangko Sentral ng Pilipinas (Central Bank of the Philippines) South Luzon headquarters, located at Roxas Avenue, Naga City.

-In 2017, the banks in the city numbered around 66, excluding Bangko Sentral ng Pilipinas.
-The city hosts the regional bank offices of Banco de Oro, Philippine National Bank, Development Bank of the Philippines, Metrobank, RCBC, Allied Bank, China Banking Corporation, Philtrust Bank, UnionBank of the Philippines, Philippine Veterans Bank, Asia United Bank, Maybank, Bank of Commerce, East West Bank, Bank of Makati, Bank of the Philippine Islands, and the Philippine Postal Savings Bank.
-Other government banks include Landbank of the Philippines and Development Bank of the Philippines.
+There are currently 470 banking and financial institutions in the city.
+The city is also home to the regional headquarters of Banco de Oro (BDO), Philippine National Bank (PNB), Metrobank, RCBC, Allied Bank, China Banking Corporation, Philtrust Bank, UnionBank of the Philippines, Philippine Veterans Bank, Asia United Bank (AUB), Maybank, Bank of Commerce, East West Bank, Bank of Makati, Bank of the Philippine Islands (BPI), and the Philippine Postal Savings Bank.
+Government owned and controlled banks which include Landbank of the Philippines and Development Bank of the Philippines (DBP) have satellite offices in the city while the South Luzon headquarters of Bangko Sentral ng Pilipinas (BSP), which oversees and regulates banking, financial, and lending establishments in the entire Bicol Region as well as CALABARZON and MIMAROPA, is located in Roxas Avenue.